aaronkwan/aaronkwan/README.md

 I've been busy exploring the realm of software development.

-Check out my [latest project](https://www.npmjs.com/package/react-synced-object), where I developed a performant node.js package for state synchronization within a react app.
+Check out my [latest project](https://x.com/SpinToWin_Devs), where I'm developing a physics-based multiplayer fighting game from the ground up.

 Stay tuned for more updates!